thecoat/ManyWhoSQL/README.md

 #### Testing

-You will need a database for the functional test of this service The string connection by default is "jdbc:postgresql://localhost:5432/service-sql", the username "postgres" and the password is "admin"
-If you need to test with a different database you can change these parameters at src\test\java\com\manywho\services\sql\BaseFunctionalTest.java
+You will need a database for the functional test of this service The string connection by default is "jdbc:postgresql://localhost:5432/service-sql", (host: localhost, port: 5432 and database name service-sql) the username is "postgres" and the password is "admin" If you need to test with a different database you can change these parameters at src\test\java\com\manywho\services\sql\BaseFunctionalTest.java